 Spinach Puff Pastry Cups

-Spinach Puff Pastry appetizers with a savory spinach, cheese and chicken filling and golden brown flaky puff pastry are incredible for all your holiday events.
+You will love these Spinach Puff Pastry appetizers with a savory spinach, cheese, and chicken filling, and golden brown flaky puff pastry, which are incredible for all your holiday events.

 Golden brown Spinach Puff Pastry Cups on a white serving tray.